klauspost/compress/s2/README.md

 For smaller data blocks, there is also a non-streaming interface: `Encode()`, `EncodeBetter()` and `Decode()`.
 Do however note that these functions (similar to Snappy) does not provide validation of data, so data corruption may be undetected.
 Stream encoding provides CRC checks of data.

+It is possible to efficiently skip forward in a compressed stream using the `Skip()` method.
+For big skips the decompressor is able to skip blocks without decompressing them.

+## Single Blocks

+Similar to Snappy S2 offers single block compression.
+Blocks do not offer the same flexibility and safety as streams, but may be preferable for very small payloads, less than 100K.

+Using a simple `dst := s2.Encode(nil, src)` will compress `src` and return the compressed result.
+It is possible to provide a destination buffer.
+If the buffer has a capacity of `s2.MaxEncodedLen(len(src))` it will be used.
+If not a new will be allocated.
+Alternatively `EncodeBetter` can also be used for better, but slightly slower compression.

+Similarly to decompress a block you can use `dst, err := s2.Decode(nil, src)`.
+Again an optional destination buffer can be supplied.
+The `s2.DecodedLen(src)` can be used to get the minimum capacity needed.
+If that is not satisfied a new buffer will be allocated.

+Block function always operate on a single goroutine since it should only be used for small payloads.

 # Commandline tools